TajMahPaul/language_sudoku/USERSTORY.md

 Then: the user can load pairs of words into the application to practice.

-Given: that the user is using the Sudoku app,
+Given: that the user is using the Sudoku app, and the user is having difficulty recognizing the word "wrist"
-When: the user is having difficulty recognizing the word "vocabulary"
+When: the user initiates a new practice puzzle
-Then: the word "vocabulary" will be used more often in the practice puzzles.
+Then: the word "wrist" will be used in the new puzzle.

 Given: that the user is practicing his understanding of spoken words in the language he is learning, and listening comprehension mode is enabled